simonbilskyrollins/groupmeme-bot/README.md

       "text": "I would like a meme"
     }

-Then post the message to the server by running `curl -X POST -d @message.json http://localhost:5000`.
+Then post the message to the server by running `curl -v -H "Accept: application/json" -H "Content-Type: application/json" -d @message.json http://localhost:5000`.

 # Contributing